Safe Food Storage

 So how long can you safely store food in your fridge?
 That depends on a few factors.

 1. Is it raw meat or seafood? the Government of Canada recommends between 2 and 4 days for cuts of meat, 1-2 days for ground meat, 2-3 days for fresh poultry, and 12 hours to 2 days for various types of seafood.
-Click here for a complete printable list of all types of food- handy thing to put on your fridge door.
+More information on safe food handling from the Government of Canada.

 2. Is it a leftover?
 Don't keep them any longer than 3-4 days.
 Bacteria can flourish without affecting the appearance, smell or taste of food, so get into the habit of keeping a roll of masking tape and a sharpie in your kitchen.
 Slap a "Eat by ..." label on every leftover in your fridge - and go through your fridge every couple of days to eliminate out-of-date food.
 If you are not sure that you can eat the leftover in time, freeze it immediately.

 3. Is it a condiment?
 Most condiments are marked with an expiration date - but that is for the unopened container!
-Click here for a list of tips on safely storing condiments.
+How to safely store condiments. has list of tips on safely storing condiments.